 Bibi Ka Maqbara

-An inscription found on the main entrance door mentions that this mausoleum was designed and erected by Ata-ullah, an architect and Hanspat Rai, an engineer respectively.
+An inscription found on the main entrance door mentions that this mausoleum was designed and erected by Ata-Ullah, an architect, and Hanspat Rai, an engineer respectively.
 The marble for this mausoleum was brought from mines near Jaipur.
-Despite the layout and surrounding of the tomb is very much similar to Taj Mahal, somehow the architecture fails to produce the magic of the Taj.
+Despite the layout and surrounding of the tomb is very much similar to the Taj Mahal, somehow the architecture fails to produce the magic of the Taj.
 Hence, it is considered to be a poor imitation of the Taj Mahal.

-MTDC organizes a fair every October as the Bibi Ka Maqbara festival.
-There is an archaeological museum located just behind the mausoleum, which houses rare collection of artifacts and articles of personal use from the times of the Mughal era.
+MTDC organizes a fair every October at the Bibi Ka Maqbara festival.
+There is an archaeological museum located just behind the mausoleum, which houses a rare collection of artifacts and articles of personal use from the times of the Mughal era.

 Entry Fee: Rs.10 for Indians and Rs.
 250 for Foreigners.